riihikallio/TDD/tdd-mooc-life/README.md

 # TDD exercise of Conway's Game of Life

+Run `npm install` to install prerequisities.

-You can run the program by giving `life.mjs` execution permissions.
+You can run the app directly by giving `life.mjs` execution permissions.
 You can also run it as `node life.mjs`.

 You need to provide an RLE encoded file to initialize. `glider.rle` is provided as an example.